Calvin University: History

 Although the school grew slowly in those early years, by 1930 it had reached its pre-World War I size of 350–450 students.
 Like many colleges in the United States, the end of the war led to the fastest enrollment increase in Calvin's history.
 By 1950 the enrollment had climbed to 1,270 and Calvin joined the M.I.A.A.
 The enrollment increase led to space limitations at the Franklin Campus.
 William Spoelhoef became president of Calvin in 1951.

 In 1956, the Synod of the Christian Reformed Church authorized the college to purchase the Knollcrest Farm from J.C.
 Miller for $400,000 (approximately $3.6 million in 2018).
 Located beyond the Grand Rapids city limits at the time, the Knollcrest farm increased Calvin's campus from approximately one large city block to 390 acre with a 100 acre nature preserve.
 Many were reticent about the project and the college's ability to finance it, but Spoelhof pursued the initiative.
 The Theological Seminary was first to move to the new campus since it did not need to be close to the rest of the college, building a new academic building and holding classes there starting in 1960.
 As space constraints became more noticeable on the Franklin campus, the college built its first academic building on the Knollcrest Campus and first held classes there in 1962.
 For the next 10 years, the college continued to operate at both the Knollcrest and Franklin campuses, until fully transitioning to the Knollcrest Campus in 1973.
 During the latter decades of the 20th century, Calvin grew to around 4,200 students.
 In 1991, the seminary and the college established separate boards of trustees.

 At the turn of the millennium, Calvin began several new construction projects.
 Among these were a new communications and political science building, a conference center and hotel.
 In 2006, Calvin announced an expansion of the Fieldhouse which was completed in the spring of 2009.
 Shortly after, in 2010, Calvin completed an extensive renovation and expansion of the Fine Arts Center, thereafter rededicated as the Covenant Fine Arts Center.

 The school made national headlines in 2005 when US President George W. Bush served as commencement speaker.
 Reactions among students and faculty were mixed.
-According to The Washington Post, more than 800 faculty members, alumni, students and friends of the school signed a full-page ad in the Grand Rapids Press, saying that Bush's policies "...violate many deeply held principles of Calvin College."
+More than 800 faculty members, alumni, students and friends of the school signed a full-page ad in the Grand Rapids Press, saying that Bush's policies "...violate many deeply held principles of Calvin College".

 In the summer of 2008, The Capella of Calvin College, the concert choir of Calvin under the direction of professor Joel Navarro, earned two third prizes in the Mixed and Free Category at the 37th Florilege Vocal de Tours Competition in Tours, France.